-- Over 9,000 refugees reached each year, making us the largest provider of legal aid to refugees in Mexico.
+- Over 20,000 refugees are reached each year, making us the largest provider of legal aid to refugees in Mexico.

-- Over 7,700 refugees have benefitted from our community empowerment workshops.
+- Over 13,900 refugees benefit from our community empowerment workshops each year.

 - Through our Hospitality Route, we have established partnerships with over 30 employers, healthcare providers, NGOs and education institutions.